nasermirzaei89/nasermirzaei89.github.io/_posts/2018-12-25-dockerize-go-application.md

 ## Write Dockerfile

-First of all, we use Go 1.11 image:
+First, we use Go 1.11 image:

 ```Dockerfile
 FROM golang:1.11